Russian Winter Games open amid security scares, arrests

 Security analysts believe that an attack is in fact more likely elsewhere in Russia to humiliate Putin, who launched a war to crush a Chechen rebellion in 1999.

-Twin suicide bombings killed at least 34 people in December in Volgograd, 400 miles northeast of Sochi.
+Twin suicide bombings killed at least 34 people in December in Volgograd, 400 miles (700 km) northeast of Sochi.

 "GAY PROPAGANDA" ROW, TWITTER BLUSHES?